dudgeon/penguin-bank-mcp-flare/content/index.md

           - "ChatGPT started with general knowledge."
           - "Web search made it more reliable and trustworthy."
           - "Long-term memory has enhanced personalization."
+          - "With each leap, these apps are becoming more indispensible for more tasks."
       - title: "The new frontier is performing real work in your favorite services"
         image: "/images/carousel/chatgpt-app-store.jpg"
         bullets:
-          - "ChatGPT has tried a number of integration patterns."
-          - "The industry is coalescing around 'connectors'."
+          - "ChatGPT has tried a number of integration patterns - the industry is now coalescing around 'connectors.'"
           - "ChatGPT can now search your Gmail, Calendar, and Dropbox files."
           - "AI assistants are plausibly becoming the next operating system."
-      - title: "A new standard has arrived that will allow assistants to integrate with any company or service: MCP"
+      - title: "MCP will allow assistants to integrate with any company or service"
         image: "/images/carousel/farmers-market.jpg"
         bullets:
-          - "Previous integrations have relied on direct partnerships between AI company and Service provider."
-          - "If your app was not chosen, users could not interact with it via ChatGPT."
+          - "Previous integrations relied on direct partnerships between AI and App providers - If your app was not chosen, users could not interact with it via ChatGPT."
-          - "AI assistant providers are starting to embrace the Model Context Protocol (MCP) as a way to plug _any_ service into your favorite AI assistant."
+          - "AI assistant providers are starting to embrace the Model Context Protocol (MCP) as a way to plug any service into your favorite AI assistant."
           - "Any company (e.g. bank) can publish an MCP Server, and users of compatible AI assistants can use it."

   features: